-For creative professionals in all artistic fields including fine arts, creative writing, education, curatorship, art criticism, craft, design, architecture, theater, cinematography, photography, and digital arts.
+This program targets creative professionals in all artistic fields including fine arts, creative writing, education, curatorship, art criticism, craft, design, architecture, theater, cinematography, photography, and digital arts.

 STEP 1.
 REGISTRATION PERIOD

-No registration will be accepted beyond November 18, 2016 at midnight EET
+No registration will be accepted beyond February 26, 2021 at midnight EET

 STEP 2.
 ONLINE APPLICATION SUBMISSION DEADLINE: